 With global gross transfer spend (GTS) estimated to have reached €7.8bn this summer, it is worth breaking this down at club level.
 Each tile below represents a club that has spent more than €5m this summer, and darker colours indicate higher thresholds.
 Eighteen clubs spent more than €100m on players this summer with England again providing five of these.
-Only one Saudi Arabian club has so far reached this level of transfer spending, compared with all four PIF-owned clubs\ spending that level last summer.
+Only one Saudi Arabian club has so far reached this level of transfer spending, compared with all four PIF-owned clubs\ spent that level last summer.

-Gross spend thresholds, in number of clubs Global Big 5 England 18 17 11 GTS €100m+ GTS €25m to €100m 58 40 12 GTS €5m to €25m 112 12 Total 188 105 35
+Gross spend thresholds, in number of clubs Global Big 5 England GTS €100m+ 18 17 11 GTS €25m to €100m 58 40 12 GTS €5m to €25m 112 48 12 188 35